Old Colony to ask voters to again consider construction of new building

 “My concern is making sure that the student experience is continuous and not interrupted…[students will] never get the full benefit of what this school offers,” Roderigues said.

-Donald Foster, of Lakeville, said he wants to protect and support vocational education since he also attended a vocational high school.
+Donald Foster, of Lakeville, said he wants to protect and support vocational education because of how well they prepare students for college and careers.

 The main concern for residents and committee members is the cost.